-8. In the Custom Setup dialog box, click each item (not the icon, but the actual item name) in the list and verify that the Install To area shows the correct folder for the installation.
-You must do this for both Image_Data (the image directory), and DICOM_Dictionaries (the master file directory).
+9. In the Custom Setup dialog box, click the item (not the icon, but the actual item name) in the list and verify that the Install To area shows the correct folder for the installation.

+For both Image_Data (the image directory), and DICOM_Dictionaries (the master file directory).
 If you need to change the location of these directories, click Change and then use the dialog box that displays to select the appropriate location.